 Getting a high-end dual-bandwidth router instead of an old-school one might be a good idea if you stay in a location with too many routers and your WiFi channel gets overcrowded.

 A dual bandwidth router broadcasts on two frequencies – 2.4 GHz and 5 GHz, letting you use each frequency separately or both simultaneously.

-By switching to one of these frequencies, you can avoid signal jamming and as a result increase your bandwidth.
+By switching to one of these frequencies, you can avoid wireless signal jamming and, as a result, increase your Internet bandwidth.

 How To Increase Bandwidth Of Your Wi-Fi

 Sometimes despite the manipulations with your router, your WiFi signal still remains weak and you don’t get enough bandwidth.

 Therefore, you might want to think of acquiring additional equipment that can help you solve the problem of poor speeds.

 6. Boost your Wi-Fi signal with a Wireless Repeater

 Devices that extend Wi-Fi range are expensive, but they can tremendously improve the quality of your bandwidth.

 The way the repeater works is that it takes your existing wireless signal from a router and rebroadcasts a boosted signal over a large area.